Right in the Night: Background and release

-In the 2017 book Stars of 90's Dance Pop: 29 Hitmakers Discuss Their Careers by James Arena, writer of the song Nosie Katzmann told, "I always felt "Right in the Night" was one of the best songs I've ever written, but the record company and A&R people who came to my place to listen to new songs for the project just thought of "Right" as being average.
+German songwriter and producer Nosie Katzmann wrote the lyrics for the song and Jam & Spoon called Plavka and invited her to their studio in Frankfurt.
+While recording the vocals, she had a hangover since she had been out at a club the night before.
+But the duo was very satisfied with the result.
+In the 2017 book Stars of 90's Dance Pop: 29 Hitmakers Discuss Their Careers by James Arena, Katzmann told, "I always felt "Right in the Night" was one of the best songs I've ever written, but the record company and A&R people who came to my place to listen to new songs for the project just thought of "Right" as being average.
 Some other individuals from A&R asked, "Where's the hook—the punchline?"
 I really hated to play the song for the record company, and a week before it came out I thought for sure it would be a flop because the label people just didn't hear the hit in it.
 And just like most times, the label people were wrong."
-In 2020, Jam El Mar told in an interview about how the duo found Plavka, "Mark Spoon knew Plavka from the very first Love Parade.
-He was clever enough to ask for her number so, when we were about to record Right In The Night, he opened his magic book of secret telephone numbers."
+Regarding the lyrics of the song, Spoon demanded in an interview with Melody Maker in January 1994, "Listen to the lyrics.
+They say something.
+It's about psychologically ill people falling in love with music.
+It can't solve your problems, but it certainly helps."

+After being released in Europe in 1993, the single was released in the US in late May 1994 with remixes by Marc "MK" Kinchen.
 In 2013, the song was released in a new remix, by Jam & Spoon vs. David May & Amfree.